• Skip to primary navigation

 Home » Misc. » DIY & Hints » DIY

-Sometimes, I come up with ideas that I wish I would have come up with years ago!
+Sometimes, I come up with ideas I wish I had come up with years ago!
 My family is fortunate enough that we have opportunities to travel.
-My husband asked that I figure out a way to identify our bags.
-To mark our suitcases.
-Seems like the whole world travels with black suitcases of the same size!
-We've tried ribbons in the past but I didn't like those for various reasons.
-Here's what we did!
+One challenge was always identifying and retrieving our suitcases after flights.
+It seems like the whole world travels with black suitcases of the same size!
+We've tried ribbons in the past, but I didn't like those for various reasons.
+The purchased tags always looked like they would break and fall off.

 Identify your suitcases!

 We marked our suitcases so they were easily identifiable.
-It was sooooo easy to recognize the our four bags.
-To visually check that all four bags are lined up to get on the resort bus or to see that all our bags arrived at the hotel.
-Or, the best, to see all four of our bags on the luggage carousel arrive at our destination and then at our home airport.
+It was sooooo easy to recognize our four bags.
+It was simple to identify luggage and visually check that all four bags are lined up to get on the resort bus or to see that all our bags arrived at the airport or hotel.
+Or, to identify luggage on the luggage carousel at our destination.

-Here's what you do.
 Cut a piece of duck tape about 7 inches long.
-You can find all kinds of fun duct tape at hardware stores or Walmart.
+You can find all kinds of fun duct tape on Amazon, hardware stores, or Walmart.

 Identify your suitcases!